justinlubin/fractastic/README.md

-# fractal-generator
+# Fractastic
-A fractal generator written in C.
+Fractastic is a fractal generator written in C.

 ## Usage
 `run.sh` is a script that will handle everything for you automatically.
 It is heavily commented, so you can see the exact steps that it takes.
 The C program outputs to `stdout`; `run.sh` just captures its output and pipes it to a `ppm` (and `png`, if ImageMagick is installed) file.